npentrel/vale-mongodb/README.md

    export PATH=$PATH:/usr/local/bin/
    ```

-   Do not proceed until you can run `which rst2html`.
+   Do not proceed until you your terminal returns a path to the
+   installed rst2html script when you run `which rst2html`.
 Installing this
    ensures things like codeblocks aren't checked against the style guide
    (- unfortunately this doesn't work for all codeblocks - any
    Sphinx-modifiers like `:copyable:` mean the codeblocks are not